 Click to Enlarge

 Item number is engraved on beamsplitting surface, when available.

 When performing reflected light microscopy, a beamsplitter directs light from an illumination source to a sample while simultaneously transmitting the light reflected by the sample onto the image plane.
 Thorlabs offers Non-Polarizing Plate Beamsplitters at varying wavelengths and beam splitting ratios for ultravoilet (UV), visible, near infrared (NIR), and mid-infrared (MIR) applications.

 These rectangular beamsplitters, measuring 25 mm x 36 mm x 1 mm, have a dielectric beamsplitter coating deposited on the front surface.
 The beamsplitter dimensions match our dichroic mirrors commonly used in microscopy, making them compatible with our microscopy filter cubes and other rectangular filter holders.
 Thorlabs also offers a complete selection of non-polarizing plate beamsplitters in round diameters and for additional wavelength ranges.

-To reduce the effect of ghost images, an antireflection (AR) coating, which is designed for the same operating wavelength range as the beamsplitter coating on the front surface, has been deposited onto the back surface of each beamsplitter.
+To reduce the effect of ghost images, an antireflection (AR) coating, which is designed for the same operating wavelength range as the beamsplitter coating on the front surface, has been deposited onto the back surface of a selection of our beamsplitter.
 By applying an AR coating to the back side of the beamsplitter, the percentage of light reflected back through the front surface is reduced to an average of less than 1% over the entire operating range of the coating.
 To differentiate between the front and back surfaces, the beamsplitter surface is indicated with the Item # engraving, as shown in the image above.